 Waking up in the morning with a wonky neck, and mouth like an ashtray was most Sundays, but waking up to that in a car is a great way to feel like you’re really hit rock bottom...

 But not if I had access to a car hammock!

-You can pick one up pretty cheaply and it would be nice to use if you were going somewhere where the weather is too bad to sleep inside
+You can pick one up pretty cheaply and it would be nice to use if you were going somewhere where the weather was too bad to sleep inside

 Aside from my boozer story they’d be good for someone who was on an extended road trip.
 Who said you need a $$$$ VW Camper when you can strap some fabric to your Fiesta!

-ENO hammocks are great for people on a budget because most of the extras such as rainflys and bug nets are sold separately.
+ENO is great for people on a budget because most of the extras such as rainflys and bug nets are sold separately.

 You can either buy everything at once or you can start with the essentials and add more if you need to.